boucadair/CATS-framework/draft-xxx-can-framework.md

 CAN Binding ID (CB-ID):
 : An identifier of a single service instance or site of a given service instance (CS-ID).

-## CAN Componenets
+## CAN Components

-The network takes the forwarding decision for a service demand received from a client according to both service instances status as well as network status.
-The framework is shown in {{fig-can-fw}}.
+The network takes forwarding decisions for a service demand received from a client according to both service instances status as well as network status.
+The main CAN functional elements and their interactions are shown in {{fig-can-fw}}.

 ~~~ aasvg
       +-----+              +------+            +------+